m-boualami/ra-fetcher-nextloc/README.md

 # ra-fetcher-nextloc
 Fetcher for artists touring history from Resident Advisor

+Fetch 1) artist-ids that played in city-id ; 2) all touring history from artist-ids ; 3) all city-info from event-ids

 ## Requirements
 Python 3.6 or higher
 requests library (pip install requests)